 If you are a school enquiring about our instrument hire please visit our Services for Schools section

 Our Instrument Purchase Scheme offers the purchase of an instrument VAT free, subject to certain conditions.
 The arrangement is a concession run with the approval of HM Revenue and Customs.
 Always seek advice from the instrumental teacher before purchasing a new or second hand instrument.

 The scheme can operate in two ways: either through Lincolnshire Music Service or through the child's school.

 Do You Qualify For The Scheme?

 There are certain criteria that must be met in order for the scheme to operate legitimately:

 1. Pupils must be receiving lessons from a member of staff of the Music Service in schools.

 2. The instrument must be used on a regular weekly basis at school as part of the pupil's music studies during normal school hours.
 (We are continuing to relieve VAT for students who attend state schools that have become academies on condition that all criteria are fully met).

 How To Apply

 - Parent/Guardian sends the Application Form to the Instrumental Teacher expressing an interest in purchasing an instrument.

 - Instrumental Teacher (in consultation with the Area Manager) prepares the Instrumental Purchase Scheme Form with details of prices, make, model etc and sends this to the Parent/Guardian.

 - Parent/Guardian sends this form to: Lincolnshire Music Service, Myle Cross Centre, Macaulay Drive, St Giles, Lincoln, LN2 4EL

 - Official purchase order is issued to the supplier.

-- Instrument is delivered to the school and parents are informed how and when to collect.
+- Instrument is delivered to the school or home address.